sainik-developer/SpEl-cross-field-validator/README.md

     private String state;
 }
 ```
+All validation constraints are in same DTO as well defined using SpEl rather than verbose custom validator, which is would be not reusable.

 #### How to write condition for the validation ?
 We have to use our spring expression language (SpEl) as expression in `IF` and `THEN` conditions, Documentation of spring expression language can be found in
 [SpEl](https://docs.spring.io/spring-framework/docs/3.0.x/reference/expressions.html)

 #### Implementation of generic validater is here
 [SpEl Cross field validator](https://github.com/sainik-developer/SpEl-cross-field-validator)
 you can have a look at implementation I am here to  talk about how it should be used rather internal details as those are not very interesting.
 [CrossFieldValidatorImpl.java](https://github.com/sainik-developer/SpEl-cross-field-validator/blob/main/src/main/java/com/sf/customvalidator/validator/CrossFieldValidatorImpl.java)